EGI-Federation/eosc-data-transfer/README.md

 You can use Docker Compose to easily deploy and run the EOSC Data Transfer API.
 This will run two containers:

-- This application that implements the API and serves it over HTTP on port 8080 ([configurable](#configuration))
+- This application that implements the API and serves it over HTTP
-- HTTPS frontend that will forward REST API requests to the API application
+- SSL terminator that decrypts traffic and forwards REST API requests to the API

 Steps to run the API in a container:

-1. Copy the file `src/main/docker/.env.template` to `src/main/docker/.env` and
+1. Copy the file `src/main/docker/.env.template` to `src/main/docker/.env`, then:
-   * Edit the environment variables `SERVICE_DOMAIN` and `SERVICE_URL` to be the domain name and the fully qualified URL (including the HTTPS protocol, the domain name, and optionally the port) at which the API will be available.
+   * Provide the domain name and port where you will deploy the API in the environment variables `SERVICE_DOMAIN` and `SERVICE_PORT`, respectively.
-   * Provide an email address that will be used, together with the domain name, to request an SSL certificate for the webserver serving the API.
+   * Provide an email address in environment variables `SERVICE_EMAIL` to be used, together with the domain name, to automatically request SSL certificate for the SSL terminator.
-   * Finally, edit the environment variable `FTS_KEY_STORE_PASSWORD` and provide the password for the certificate in file `src/main/resources/fts-keystore.jks`.
+   * In the environment variable `FTS_KEY_STORE_FILE` provide a path to a Java keystore file containing a new [EGI service account certificate](#configuration), and in the environment variable `FTS_KEY_STORE_PASSWORD` provide the password for it.
+   * In the environment variable `TELEMETRY_PORT` provide the port on which to publish the Grafana telemetry dashboards.

 2. Run the command `build.sh` (or `build.cmd` on Windows) to build and run the containers that implement the EOSC Data Transfer API.

-3. The HTTPS frontend container will automatically use [Let's Encrypt](https://letsencrypt.org) to request an SSL certificate for HTTPS.
+3. The SSL terminator will automatically use [Let's Encrypt](https://letsencrypt.org) to request an SSL certificate for HTTPS.

-After the HTTPS container is deployed and working properly, connect to the container and make sure it is requesting an actual HTTPS certificate.
+After the SSL terminator container is deployed and working properly, connect to it and make sure it is requesting an actual HTTPS certificate.
 By default, it will use a self-signed certificate and will only do dry runs for requesting a certificate to avoid the [rate limits](https://letsencrypt.org/docs/rate-limits/) of Let's Encrypt.
 To do this: